jim3/Network-Packet-Analyzer/README.md

 Open your browser and go to:

-`http://localhost:3000` and `http://localhost:3000/api/packetdata` to view the data in table format once you've uploaded your file.
+`http://localhost:3000` to upload your file and `http://localhost:3000/api/packetdata` to view the data in table format once the data is rendered.

 ## Built With